soumyadip1995/BabyGPT/README.md

 ### Auto Mixed Precision

 A very preliminary auto mixed precision has been added.
-It can be achieved with a cuda enabled gpu.
-A combination of pytorch's autocast and gradscaler is used for mixed precision.
+FP16/FP32 It can be achieved with a cuda enabled gpu.
+A combination of pytorch's ```autocast()``` and ```gradscalar()``` is used for mixed precision.
 See more in the pytorch tutorial.
 Unfortunately the gpu blew up during training and cpu for now only supports bfloat16.
 Takes a hell of a long time to train.
 If anyone can improve upon it that would be awesome.
 Check the [Mixed Precision](https://github.com/soumyadip1995/BabyGPT/blob/main/Notebook/mixed_precision.ipynb) Notebook.

 ### Train and Generate :running: